 Sorry, I have a few more, but I’m saving those bullets for clients of G3CFO.
 But the three above are enough for now.

-Why did I have step through this process for both individuals and the team?
+Why did I have to step through this process for both individuals and the team?
 The key word is synergy.

 The average Clydesdale can pull 7,000 to 8,000 pounds.
 You would think two would pull twice that amount.
 Try again.
 Two can pull about three times the amount of just one Clydesdale.
 And that’s called synergy.